 Whether you’re looking to find books on a certain accelerated reader level or looking to see if a specific book is on the accelerated reader’s List, the children’s librarians can help!
 Just come to the Children's Room, where we have the Accelerated Reader Lists for both Stewart and Stratford Schools.
 You can browse through the lists or ask a librarian for help in finding a book that is both interesting and at the right level for your child.

 The walls of the Story Time Room have a mural of favorite storybook and nursery-rhyme characters for children to enjoy.
 The mural was drawn and painted by Library Aides Liane Mallon and Amelie Alford.
 Such favorite characters of children’s storybooks as Arthur, Curious George, Max and Ruby, and Madeline adorn the walls.
 In addition, classic literary characters like Alice in Wonderland and nursery rhymes like "Hickory Dickory Dock" offer children the opportunity to test their knowledge about traditional children’s stories and rhymes.
-Librarians Barbara Grace and Donna Furey have surprised children visiting the Children’s Room by inviting class visits and story-time participants to name all the characters and stories that they recognize.
+Librarians Barbara Grace, Donna Furey, and Laura Giunta have surprised children visiting the Children’s Room by inviting class visits and story-time participants to name all the characters and stories that they recognize.

 |< Prev||Next >|